hanmantjadhav5/Virtual_File_System_Project/README.md

 - To run this project use below commands
   - Open terminal / command prompt and type below command
   - `````
-    g++ VFS.cpp -o myexe
+    g++ VFS.cpp -o VFS
    `````
-  - then exexute the myexe file, if you're using windows then type myexe or using Linux distros use ./myexe
+  - then exexute the VFS file, if you're using windows then type myexe or using Linux distros use ./VFS